strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 In `wc-output-0` dump, we see that the data batch is transactional and contains the producer's state (line 5).
 In `__consumer_offsets-12` dump, we have the consumer group's offset commit record (line 16).

-We can also look at how the transaction states are stored by the transaction coordinator.
+We can also look at how the transaction states are stored.
+This metadata are different from the transaction markers seen above, and they are only used by the transaction coordinator.

 ```sh
  1 # dump __transaction_state-30 using the transaction log decoder